jenishathakar-del/yield-curve-recession-predictor/README.md

 Where a negative spread represents a structural inversion boundary breach, triggering an automated capital reallocation script to shift mock institutional assets out of highly cyclical equities and into defensive, interest-bearing capital reserves.

-Where a negative spread represents a structural inversion boundary breach, triggering an automated capital reallocation script to shift mock institutional assets out of highly cyclical equities and into defensive, interest-bearing capital reserves.

 ## Empirical Results & Conclusion
 * **2-Year Sovereign Bond Yield:** 4.85%
 * **10-Year Sovereign Bond Yield:** 4.21%